glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 The visualizer is a frontend that allows the user to design a rewards competition, then run the rewards simulation, then visually introspect all of the output.
+The visualizer only supports visualizing one competition, and the asset for that competition is GLW tokens.

 The page is split horizontally.
-The top half of the page contains the "input designer", which allows the user to add farms to the competition, and the bottom page contains the output visualization.
+The top portion of the page contains the "input designer", which allows the user to add farms to the competition, and the bottom portion of the page contains the output visualization.
 The output visualization has two views that the user can switch between, one view is a per-week visualization, and one view is a per-farm visualization.

 ### The Input Designer